Deciphering the coalescence behavior of Coulomb-Schr\"odinger atomic wave functions from an operator product expansion: Summary and Outlook

 The atomic physics and quantum chemistry are quite mature fields, the central theme of which is to effectively solve the Schr\"odinger equations for atoms and molecules.
 Knowing the true coalescence behavior of wave functions provide important guidance for constructing the optimal trial wave functions.
 While the two-particle and three-particle coalescence behavior are known, it seems to be a formidable task to extend the traditional differential-equation-based approach to infer the four or more particle coalescence behaviors.

-This work approaches this old problem from a fresh field-theoretical perspective.
-Concretely, we have rigorously proved an exact operator product expansion relation within the Coulomb-Schr\"odinger effective field theory.
-This OPE relation can naturally explain Kato's cusp condition.
-Our approach, based upon systematic Feynman-diagrammatic technique, can be readily generalized to deduce multi-particle coalescence behavior of atomic or molecular wave functions.
+This work approaches this old problem from a different and field-theoretical perspective.
+Concretely, we have rigorously proved an operator product expansion relation within the Coulomb-Schr\"odinger effective field theory.
+This OPE relation can naturally explain Kato's cusp condition when an electron approaches the nucleus. {With its operator-based nature, this method can be implanted for any relevant physical quantity embedding two nonrelativistic fields when the short distance behavior is concerned. } Moreover, our approach, which is based upon the systematic Feynman-diagrammatic technique, can be straightforwardly generalized to deduce the universal multi-particle coalescence behavior of atomic or molecular wave functions, by constructing a multi-field OPE relation.
+This information will provide invaluable guidance for constructing optimized trial wave functions for large-$Z$ atoms.
+We hope to explicitly unravel the coalescence behavior for three and four electrons coinciding with the nucleus in the future publication.

-Another interesting direction is to incorporate relativistic corrections into our Coulomb-Schr\"odinger EFT.
-Interestingly, this theoretical framework appears to offer interesting insight for solving the long-standing puzzle about the divergent behavior of wave function near the origin for the Klein-Gordon, or more realistic Dirac hydrogen atom~\cite{Dirac:OPE}.
+Another interesting direction of advance is to incorporate relativistic corrections into our Coulomb-Schr\"odinger EFT.
+Curiously, our OPE formalism appears to be able to provide some crucial insight into settling a 90-year-old puzzle related to the relativistic Klein-Gordon and Dirac wave equation with a Coulomb potential, namely, what is the mechanism responsible for the {\it universal} weak divergence of wave function near the origin for the $S$-wave hydrogen atom is~\cite{Huang:2018ils,Huang:2019hdj}.